Permitting basics · Required Documents & Filing

 - When is a Notice of Commencement required?

-- On most Florida construction projects above a value threshold, recorded before the first inspection.
+- Whenever the direct contract price is over $2,500 (Fla.
+Stat.
+713.13), recorded before the first inspection.
 We record it and retrieve the instrument number for your package.

 “Permit-ready in a week instead of a month.
 David caught two tabulation errors before submission that would have bounced us.
 Worth every dollar.”— Custom Home Builder, Anna Maria Island